-As the cold days of winter approach, it’s time to consider winterizing your rain barrel.
+As the cold days of winter arrive, it’s time to consider winterizing your rain barrel.
 Rain barrels are subject to harsh weather conditions.
 Disconnecting and storing them during the winter months can increase their longevity.
 Follow these three easy steps to prevent wear and tear caused by freezing temperatures.

 Step 1: Drain it.
 Completely drain harvested rainwater from your rain barrel.